 - Stock market crashes can cause depressions by wiping out investor's life savings.
 If people have borrowed money to invest, then they will be forced to sell all they have to pay back the loans.
 Derivatives make any crash even worse through this leveraging.
 Crashes also make it difficult for companies to raise the needed funds to grow.
 Finally, a stock market crash can destroy the confidence required to get the economy going again.

 - Lower housing prices and resultant foreclosures totaled at least $1 trillion in losses to banks, hedge funds, and other owners of subprime mortgages on the secondary market.
 Banks continue to hoard cash even though housing prices have increased.
 They are still digesting the losses from one million foreclosures.

 - Business credit is needed for businesses so they can continue to run on a daily basis.
 Without credit, small businesses can't grow, stifling the 65 percent of all new jobs that they provide.

 - Bank near-failures frightened depositors into taking out their cash.
-Although the FDIC insures these deposits, some became concerned that this agency would also run out of money.
+Although the Federal Deposit Insurance Corporation insures these deposits, some became concerned that this agency would also run out of money.
 Commercial banks depend on consumer deposits to fund their day-to-day business, as well as make loans.

 - High oil prices could return once U.S. shale producers are forced out of business.
 Millions of jobs were lost when oil prices plummeted.
 At the same time, many consumers bought new cars and SUVs when gas prices were low.
 They will be pinched when prices rise again.